 - If a student's grades were all "F"s or "I"s and the student never attended, the student will be required to pay back the full amount of federal aid disbursed.

-- A student who does not attend any of their courses in a semester is not eligible for federal aid for the semester in question.
+- A student who does not attend any of their courses in a term is not eligible for federal aid for the term in question.

 - If it is determined that a student has received excess funds, any "unearned" portion will be returned to the United States Department of Education, resulting in a balance owed to UNF for the amount of those excess funds.